pabba-n/Sorting-Program/README.md

 # Sorting-Program
 Implements binary search and quick sort to alphabetically sort people by name.
-Also sorts people based on registration times.
+Also can sort people based on registration times.